mike14747/strat-ratings-guide/docs/analysis.md

 -   2e20 will add 1.776 to their wOPS
 -   3e10 will add 1.442 to their wOPS
 -   1e0 will add 0 to their wOPS (this means I haven't incorporated DPs pitcher's defense into their wOPS)

+**UPDATE**: On 2025-02-04 I incorporated functions to calculate all positions played into the effect of their defense on their wOPS... including for pitchers, which also now includes their DPs.

 ---